 Brewster is the contact management app you don’t just need, you deserve.
 It gathers people’s phone numbers, email addresses and all of their social media profiles into one place.
 Then, when someone updates their information on brewster, it will automatically updates it for all of their contacts.
 No more slowly typing in phone numbers or misspelling Twitter handles.
 Brewster saves you from wasted time and mistakes, and is a huge boost for productivity.

 As you push away the remnants of your lunch, you want to make sure you didn’t miss any news while you were working this morning.
 You consider opening up your favorites list of a dozen news websites.
 Too long.
 You open up Twitter but everyone is live-tweeting some Kardashian scandal.
 Too tedious.
-Then, like Goldilocks finding the right bed, you realize that Hootsuite’s Suggestions app is perfect for this.
+Then, like Goldilocks finding the right bed, you realize that UpContent, available in the Hootsuite App Directory, is the perfect tool for this.

 There are five google docs open in your browser right now, and none of them have names.
 You’re in the midst of a note-taking flood, but you’re having trouble keeping things organized.
 Pages are flooded with links and screenshots of Tweets, but the actual content is barely readable.
 Time to bring things into the Evernote app.